Nupur Mehta

+Nupur Mehta is an Indian actress who appeared on the cover of Sportswear International and acted in the 2005 Hindi movie Jo Bole So Nihaal.

+Career

-Nupur Mehta is an Indian actress.
-She was a part of the credited cast in Hindi movie Jo Bole So Nihaal.
-She won the Miss Delhi title at age 17 and modelled in Milan, Italy with Riccardo Gay model management.
+Mehta won the Miss Delhi title at age 17 and modelled in Milan, Italy with Riccardo Gay model management.
 Mehta has also starred in TV advertisements for Fanta and Pirelli, and been part of a Fiat calendar.
 She was on the cover of Sportswear International's June 2001 issue.
 She featured on the cover of one of India's first Mills & Boon books written by Astha Atray, His Monsoon Bride, after being chosen in a model hunt contest.
+She was a part of the credited cast in the 2005 Hindi movie Jo Bole So Nihaal.